Cities, states scramble after Dallas's Ebola missteps expose planning gaps

 While departments contacted by Reuters said they were confident they would be able to identify, treat and contain Ebola, “nobody is charged with reviewing all 2,800 departments’ plans,” said Jack Herrmann, chief of public health programs at the National Association of County & City Health Officials.

-Among the lapses in Dallas were the hospital’s failure to admit Duncan when he first went to the emergency room and told staff there of his recent arrival from Liberia, delaying his treatment by at least two crucial days.
+Among the lapses in Dallas, even before the case of the infected health worker, were the hospital’s failure to admit Duncan when he first went to the emergency room and told staff there of his recent arrival from Liberia, delaying his treatment by at least two crucial days.
 It took almost a week to clean the apartment where he stayed.
 And health officials briefly lost track of a homeless man who they were monitoring for Ebola symptoms.

 “We’re learning from what’s going on in Dallas, too,” said Dr. Jay Varma, a deputy commissioner at the New York City Department of Health.
 “We have a plan that we think is strong but we don’t have the final answers to a lot of questions.”